whatSocks/hfwiki/Comments-(Doxygen).md

 The following document outlines how code should be commented in order for documentation to automatically be generated with Doxygen.

+Node that comments need not be included to every method and member variable.
+Where the functionality of either is obvious based on the method signature or naming comments may be omitted.
+Doxygen will still show these elements, but will no added documentation.

 ###Classes
 Add a brief description to the class by using a C++ style comment with an additional slash.